Illustration from Benis A.M., ...Genetic Origins of the Human Character (see reference below).

 Character traits identifiable in non-human primates

-The traits of narcissism (N) and perfectionism (P), as well as the trait of aggression (A), are identifiable in human and non-human primates.
+The traits of sanguinity (N) and perfectionism (P), as well as the trait of aggression (A), are identifiable in human and non-human primates.

-Of special interest, the trait of narcissism (N) is identified in certain non-human primates (e.g., orangutan, gorilla, chimpanzee) and in widely disparate geographic and ethnic human populations.
-The gingival smile is a behavioral marker of the trait of narcissism.
+Of special interest, the trait of sanguinity (N) is identified in certain non-human primates (e.g., orangutan, gorilla, chimpanzee) and in widely disparate geographic and ethnic human populations.
+The gingival smile is a behavioral marker of the trait of sanguinity.

 Two rage reactions of the autonomic nervous system

-The aggressive-vindictive rage (A-rage) and the narcissistic tantrum (N-rage) can both be identified in human and non-human primates.
+The aggressive-vindictive rage (A-rage) and the tantrum of sanguinity (N-rage) can both be identified in human and non-human primates.

 Character types identified in non-human primates

 The behavior of certain well-known non-human primates can be fruitfully analyzed by the model.
-For example, baboons are primarily PA types (perfectionist-aggressive, non-narcissistic).
-Orangutans and gorillas are primarily NP types (narcissistic-perfectionist, non-aggressive).
-Chimpanzees are primarily NPA types (all three traits).
+For example, baboons would be primarily PA types (perfectionist-aggressive, non-sanguine).
+Orangutans and gorillas would be primarily NP types (sanguine-perfectionist, non-aggressive).
+Chimpanzees would be primarily NPA types (all three traits).
 To wit:

 Baboon (PA types): They play a vigorous game of dominance and submission based on the trait of aggression.
 The grooming habits are rooted in the trait of perfectionism.
 Baboons do not exhibit the smile of recognition.

 Orangutan (NP types): They are non-aggressive, perfectionistic, aloof.
-They exhibit narcissistic tantrums and display the broad gingival smile.
+They exhibit N-tantrums and display the broad gingival smile.

 Gorilla (NP types): They also are non-aggressive and can exhibit the gingival smile.
-The chest-slapping ritual is interpreted to be a narcissistic display of recognition.
+The chest-slapping ritual is interpreted to be a sanguine, or in human terms, "narcissistic" display of recognition.

 Chimpanzee (primarily NA and NPA types): Akin to the human, a spectrum of personality types exists in the chimpanzee community.
-Some, but not all, individuals can display the gingival smile of the trait of narcissism.
-Thus, different individuals may have different combinations of the traits of aggression, (aggressive fighting), perfectionism (fishing for termites), and narcissism (gingival smile).
+Some, but not all, individuals can display the gingival smile of the trait of sanguinity.
+Thus, different individuals may have different combinations of the traits of aggression, (aggressive fighting), perfectionism (fishing for termites, use of tools), and sanguinity (gingival smile).

 Schizophrenic-like syndromes of withdrawal in non-human primates

-In humans, predisposition to the schizophrenias is based on the lack of expression of two of the genes (determining traits N and A).
-Syndromes of withdrawal in non-human primate individuals -- for example, in rehabilitated apes who were nurtured in stressful human environments -- may be interpreted in the light of schizophrenic syndromes elucidated in humans.
+In humans, in the NPA model predisposition to the schizophrenias is based on the lack of expression of two of the genes (determining traits N and A).
+Syndromes of withdrawal in non-human primate individuals -- for example, in rehabilitated apes who were nurtured in stressful human environments -- may be interpretable in the light of schizophrenic syndromes elucidated in humans.

 Gene frequencies and population genetics